Ser1-1y/BarotraumaConversationsTranslate/README.md

 ### Configuration

-The application requires a configuration file named `config.json`.
-If this file does not exist, the application will create one with default settings.
-You can choose to edit the configuration settings upon the first run.
+You can configure application using `config.json` or settings menu.

 ### Usage

 1. Run the application.
 2. Input the path to the XML file you wish to translate.
-The file should have a `.xml` extension.
-3. Follow the prompts to translate the conversation lines.
-Type `ExitTranslation` to stop the translation session.
+3. Translate lines.
+Type `Exit` to stop.
 4. The translated XML will be saved, and a summary of the translation session will be displayed.

 ### Example XML Structure